List of Talyllyn Railway rolling stock: Carriages

-The Talyllyn railway has a total of 22 carriages.
+The Talyllyn railway has a total of 23 carriages, with two more under construction as of 2024.
 The first five are the original carriages built for the railway, though they were not provided with numbers until preservation in 1951.
 After that time, the remaining carriages were built by the railway or acquired from elsewhere.
 With the exception of ex-Corris carriage No. 17, all the bogie coaches were built for the railway after preservation; the smaller four wheeled coaches are generally older.

 All the stock is third class only, unless otherwise stated.
 Where two figures are given for the number of seats, the larger figure is the maximum number of passengers than can be carried in a heavily loaded train.